b7w/bviewer/docs/ref/architecture.rst

 .. index:: SlideShow

 | It is separate view.
-It can be call on group on galleries.
+It can be call on group on albums.
   Slideshow settings and status stored in relational database, image ids in Redis set.
   Slideshow attached to user via session_key.
-  On slideshow creating each gallery put half random images to redis set.
+  On slideshow creating each album put half random images to redis set.
   On next call from set selected and deleted random image.
   If no image in set, slideshow status is installed to Finish.
 And you need to create another one.